OfficeDev/open-xml-docs/docs/presentation/how-to-get-all-the-text-in-all-slides-in-a-presentation.md

 api_type:
 - schema
 ms.assetid: debad542-5915-45ad-a71c-eeb95b40ec1a
-title: 'How to: Get all the text in all slides in a presentation (Open XML SDK)' ms.suite: office
+title: 'How to: Get all the text in all slides in a presentation' ms.suite: office

 ms.author: o365devx